Education

 Programming and statistics

-Languages: Proficiency in R. Competency with Python, AWK, etc. Exposure to Julia.
+Languages: Proficiency in R. Competency with Python, AWK, sed, etc. Exposure to Julia.

-Computing tools and technologies: bash scripting, HPC clusters (SLURM and Grid Engine), git and GitHub, tidy data, knitr/Rmarkdown/quarto/xaringan, LaTeX, SageMath.
+Computing tools and technologies: bash scripting, HPC clusters (SLURM and Grid Engine), git and GitHub, tidy data, knitr/Rmarkdown/quarto/xaringan, VS Code, LaTeX, SageMath.

-• Bioconductor: GenomicRanges, Biostrings, rtracklayer, BSgenome, SummarizedExperiment, and many more.
+• Bioconductor: GenomicRanges, Biostrings, rtracklayer, BSgenome, SummarizedExperiment, GenomicAlignments, bamsignals, edgeR, limma, and many more.

-• Miscellaneous bioinformatics software: FastQC, bedtools, samtools, MACS2, and more.
+• Misc. bioinformatics software: FastQC, bedtools, samtools, Biopython, pysam, and more.

 • Hydrodynamic modeling: hullrad, HYDROPRO.

-Statistics: nonlinear least squares, generalized linear models, bootstrapping, hidden Markov models, changepoint detection, hull hypothesis significance testing, etc.
+Statistics: nonlinear least squares, generalized linear models, regularized regression, bootstrapping, hidden Markov models, change point detection, cluster analysis, and more.

 Software